vatpac-technology/sops/docs/aerodromes/classc/Learmonth.md

     **PHNX11**: "Learmonth Ground, PHNX11 for Gate 2, `F190` for M855A, request clearance."
     **LM SMC**: "PHNX11, Learmonth Ground. cleared Gate 2 direct, climb to `F190`, squawk 6001, departure frequency 120.5."

-If the pilot **does not** nominate a gate, or nominates a gate that does not provide access to their intended SUA, SG SMC should clear the aircraft to depart via the **appropriate gate**.
+If the pilot **does not** nominate a gate, or nominates a gate that does not provide access to their intended SUA, LM SMC should clear the aircraft to depart via the **appropriate gate**.

 | Intended SUA    | TCU Exit Gate       |
 | --------------- | ------------------- |